IPSC ELO rating

 In short:

 Same as with the Elo ratings themselves, shooters can have multiple Elo classes, one per division.
-A handgun Production GM is obviously not automatically a Shotgun Modified GM or a Handgun Revolver GM.
+A Handgun Production GM is obviously not automatically a Shotgun Modified GM or a Handgun Revolver GM.
 Also, same as with the Elo rating, Elo class levels are always calculated "overall".

-You might wonder why we use percentile-based class levels instead of fixed numbers like "GM = Elo 2200+".
+You might wonder why we use percentile-based and dynamically calculated class levels instead of fixed numbers like "GM = Elo 2200+".
 This is, because the skill distribution and Elo ratings are different between the IPSC divisions.
 If we would put GM to a fixed Elo 2200+, there would be no GM's in the revolver division or in some rifle divisions.

 No, absolutely not.
 Think of Elo classes as labels that reflect your existing skill level within the IPSC shooting community.
 You achieve a class by consistently demonstrating that skill through your performance in matches – specifically, your placement relative to other rated shooters.
 We simply assign these descriptive names (GM, M, E, A, etc.) to different levels of proficiency for easier reference.